luoqii/ApkLauncher_legacy/README.md

 PROBLEM
 =======
-notification  getHostContext() getHostIdentifier()
+* notification  getHostContext() getHostIdentifier()
-do not user Activity.this (directly or indirectly) in embedded activiy. overridePendingTransition(0, 0) asset only one (bundel or host) useable.
+* do not user Activity.this (directly or indirectly) in embedded activiy.
+* overridePendingTransition(0, 0)
+* asset only one (bundel or host) useable.
-Fragment.startActvity()
+* Fragment.startActvity()
-native lib
+* native lib
-start activity by custom action. intent.putSeriable() (less then 5.0) android has bug which will not use classload we support by Intent.getExtr().setClassLoader().
+* start activity by custom action.
+* intent.putSeriable() (less then 5.0) android has bug which will not use classload we support by Intent.getExtr().setClassLoader(). use IntentHelper instead.
+* do NOt user Application context to get LayoutInflator.

 CRASH:
 com.example.android.apis.graphics.BitmapDecode (n6)